-Consequently, two key milestones are expected for the prototype installation in 2017:
+Consequently, two key milestones are expected for the prototype installation:

 - First, as results from years of experience and know-how, the certified installation procedure should stand as its own, combined with the use of custom-made expert tools especially for the purpose.